 Eczema sufferers need to start their day with a nutritious breakfast and wholegrain or rolled oats provide more dietary fibre and protein than other grain cereals.
 They’re a source of vitamin E, zinc, potassium, iron, manganese and silica, an essential mineral for strengthening connective tissue in the skin.
 Oats contain soluble fibre, so when they’re made into porridge it appears gluey during cooking.
 The fibre is valuable for gastrointestinal health, helping to lower cholesterol, promote liver health, and cleanse pathogens and toxin-loaded bile from the bowel.

-Papaya is a red fruit related to yellow pawpaw and it provides a range of carotenoids, which are potent antioxidants that can modulate gene activity to protect against inflammatory damage and tumour growth, according to clinical studies.2
+Papaya is a red fruit related to yellow pawpaw and it provides a range of carotenoids, which are potent antioxidants that can modulate gene activity to protect against inflammatory damage and tumor growth, according to clinical studies.

 Saffron is a highly prized spice thanks to its medicinal properties, pleasant flavour and bright orange colour which is commonly used to colour rice dishes.
 Saffron has many health benefits and it has been used for centuries as a natural antiseptic, digestive aid and antidepressant.
 For people with digestive issues, adding saffron to your dishes may reduce your symptoms.
 Saffron also has anti-inflammatory properties and can be an effective remedy for stomach disorders and coughs thanks to the compounds safranal and crocin.